JoonasPit/automated-cloudformation-infra/README.md

 # Automated-cloudformation-infra
-Troposphere and shellscript based AWS infrastructure automation
+Troposphere and shellscript based AWS infrastructure automation.
+Feel free to clone and edit for personal usage.
+The entirety of this is just set up to gain more knowledge on troposphere and AWS-services

 Requires aws-cli installed and aws-credentials set up